 - What makes a hero?

 For language arts, students practice close reading skills, strategies for vocabulary development, and effective presentation techniques.
 Writing focuses on developing an argument through the use of evidence and analysis.
 In addition, grammar is taught as a fundamental part of the writing process, and students regularly address these skills within their written work.
 In conjunction with the ancient civilizations curriculum, students read a selection of short stories including "The Dog of Pompeii," "The Lady or the Tiger," “The All-American Slurp,” and "Ho-ichi the Earless."
-Students also read two novels, Same Sun Here, and a retelling of The Odyssey.
+Students also read three novels, Same Sun Here, Bamboo People, and a retelling of The Odyssey.

 Sixth grade English seeks to promote a love of literature and writing through exploration of three thematic questions: